-Mercury can be found in air, water, and freshwater fish.
-Can harm the nervous system.
+Mercury and mercury compounds can be found in air, soil, water, and fish.

 What is mercury?